mmbman/Katagiri/zazen-instruction.md

 You can help people like this, and also you can help yourself like this.
 So very naturally you can really enjoy yourself.

-At that time, still it is a problem.
-Okay?
-So-called *egoistic*.
+At that time, still it is a problem: so-called *egoistic*.
 “I am a great man” – like this.
 That is ego.
 It’s ego.

 Or, there is a very strong desire: “I want to keep this.
 I want to be a good boy, wherever I am.
 So I want to do zazen.”
 So sometimes [you] kick out anybody who interrupts you.
 So [you kick them] out and [say], “I want do zazen.”
 You don’t care about family, you don’t care about school, you don’t care about the office.
 Sometimes you really want to do.
 This is egoistic.
 In a sense, egoistic.